ten-protocol/ten-whitepaper/fees-rewards.md

 The idea behind this is:

-- At the point of transaction, it is impossible to know what the true cost of the future rollup is
+- At the point of transaction, it is impossible to know what the true cost of the future rollup is.
-- Users need to pay their fair share of what this future rollup cost will be
+- Users need to pay their fair share of what this future rollup cost will be.
-- The best indicator of what the future rollup cost might be is a moving average of the previous n rollups
+- The best indicator of what the future rollup cost might be is a moving average of the previous n rollups.
 - Where n is high, the averaging is performed over a larger number of rollups and therefore less volatile and vice versa.
-High n adds more risk to Aggregators
 - L2 gas can be computed as Obscuro has the same metering mechanism as L1.
-As a result of this metering, we can work out the gas consumed and directly map this to the L1 moving average gas cost
+As a result of this metering, we can work out the gas consumed and directly map this to the L1 moving average gas cost.

 The computation required by Obscuro nodes to run a transaction can be estimated by using a metering mechanism similar to the one found in Ethereum.